jakub-g/git-move-folder-between-repos-keep-history/README.md

   -dbr DESTINATION_BRANCH, --destination-branch DESTINATION_BRANCH
                         Branch destination name to import to -nstp NEW_SUBTREE_PATH, --new-subtree-path NEW_SUBTREE_PATH
-                        Subtree path relative to the root of the destination rep
+                        Subtree path relative to the root of the destination repo --do-not-migrate-lfs  if lfs files are detected, those will be exported in source repo and re-imported in target repo.
+The operation might take a long time.
+Use this flag to avoid this process and deal with LFS manually later.
+Be sure to know what you are doing if you use this flag!
 ```

 The script uses the git filter-repo module.
 Check how to install it at: https://github.com/newren/git-filter-repo/blob/main/INSTALL.md